 Step #1 – Dry out the leaves for a day or two on a piece of paper toweling.
 Just until the bottom is not tender and has a slight scab.
-This prevents the leave from rotting and gives it a better chance at taking root.
+This prevents the leaf from rotting and gives it a better chance of taking root.

 Step #2 – Find a small pot and fill it with soil.
 Stick the leave into the soil about a quarter of the way.
 Wait for roots.

-In a week to ten days when you gently tug on the leaves, you will notice resistance.
+In a week to ten days when if you gently tug on the leaves, you will notice resistance.
 This means the leaves have taken root.
-If you plant your succulent leaves in clear, glass jars you can generally see the roots by picking up the glass container closely.
+If you plant your succulent leaves in clear, glass jars you can generally see the roots by picking up the glass container by looking closely.